-Speaking generally, workers’ compensation is a layer of protection for employees who may suffer an occupational injury.
+Generally, workers’ compensation is a layer of protection for employees who may suffer an occupational injury.
 According to AllLaw.com, any employee injured on the job is entitled to workers’ compensation benefits, with some very limited exceptions.
-The compensation earned from workers’ compensation helps the injured employee pay for the expenses surrounding their injury, such as medical bills and wage replacement.
+The compensation earned from workers’ compensation helps the injured employee pay for the expenses surrounding their injuries, such as medical bills and wage replacement.
 Below is some good information focusing on work injury cases, including differentiating workers’ compensation claims vs personal injury claims.

 HOW WORKERS’ COMPENSATION CLAIMS DIFFER FROM PERSONAL INJURY CLAIMS

 While most personal injury attorneys handle workers’ compensation cases, there are differences between workers’ compensation and personal injury claims.
 Proving fault drives a personal injury case.
 To qualify for workers’ compensation, it is not required to demonstrate negligence or fault.
 Even if your own carelessness caused a work accident, you may still be entitled to workers’ compensation.

 Businesses protect employees injured on the job by using workers’ compensation.
 Due to this, you cannot sue your employer for a workplace accident.
 Employers protect their workers with disability benefits, including compensation for medical bills and weekly benefits.
 In a personal injury claim, the injured party only receives compensation by proving another party is responsible for causing injuries.